KAPREKAR

 - Gather Patrons of the III Renaissances

-- Exhibiting Cornælhuys next to the originals in museums
+- Exhibiting Cornælhuys next to the originals in more museums

 on the route from Greece to the Netherlands

-- Develop new iterations of the designs (3D, more AI, street art?)
+- Develop new iterations of the designs (3D, street art, generative art?)

 - Push digital art conservation forward